 This summer, Canada closed most of British Columbia’s commercial salmon fisheries.
 Declining stocks were to blame for the drastic conservation measures.
 Southeast Alaska shares coastline and transboundary rivers with B.C. — so what could this mean for the region?

 Department of Fisheries and Oceans Canada — the federal agency that manages Canada’s fisheries — effectively ended the 2021 commercial salmon season on the West Coast in late June.

-The closure came just weeks after Canada announced a more than half-a-billion dollar plan [WEB:$535 million] to revitalize its flagging Pacific salmon stocks in B.C. and Yukon Territory.
+The closure came just weeks after Canada announced a $535 million plan to revitalize its flagging Pacific salmon stocks in B.C. and Yukon Territory.